aaronvg08/IB-handbook/content/TEC IB/Computer Science/Pages/5th Semester/2nd Period/Networks.md

 A network is a set of computer systems that are interconnected and share resources as well as data.
-They don't have to be big or interconnected with the internet to be considered a network.
+They don't have to be big or interconnected with the [[Internet|internet]] to be considered a network.
 There just has to be two computers or systems connected to each other.

 # Size